-The homelessness of any person or family is both a human tragedy and a community failure, resulting in the loss of human potential and precious public and private dollars.
-We can move forward to address this failure even in these tough economic times by investing in cost-effective strategies.
-We are a community of Minnesotans who have developed and are implementing strategies that promote individual and community success and provide a sound return on public and private investments.
+On any given night, it is estimated that there are 10,000 Minnesotans who are homeless, including nearly 3,500 children with their parents.
+The homelessness of any person or family is both a human tragedy and a community failure, resulting in the loss of human potential and public and private dollars.
+Heading Home Minnesota is the umbrella initiative for the many public and private efforts across the state to prevent and end homelessness.
+We are a community of Minnesotans committed to ending homelessness by investing in proven and cost-effective strategies that promote individual and community success and provide a sound return on public and private investments.

 New State Plan Released

 New State Plan Released—Heading Home: Minnesota’s Plan to Prevent and End Homelessness

 December 19, 2013

 The Minnesota Interagency Council on Homelessness—composed of the commissioners from eleven state agencies and the Governor’s office—recently approved a new two-year statewide plan to prevent and end homelessness for all Minnesotans.